publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schIV/m__us_usc_t8_s1522.md

  __References in Text__

     The Renegotiation Act of 1951, referred to in subsec. (b)(3), is [act Mar.
 23, 1951, ch.
 15][/us/act/1951-03-23/ch15], [65 Stat.
-7][/us/stat/65/7], as amended, which was classified principally to section 1211 et seq. of Title 50, Appendix, War and National Defense, prior to its omission from the Code.
-See note preceding [section 1211 of Title 50][/us/usc/t50/s1211], Appendix.
+7][/us/stat/65/7], which was classified principally to section 1211 et seq. of the former Appendix to Title 50, War and National Defense, prior to its omission from the Code.

     Section 106 of the Job Training Partnership Act, referred to in subsec. (c)(1)(C), which was classified to [section 1516 of Title 29][/us/usc/t29/s1516], Labor, was repealed by [Pub.
 L. 105–220, title I, § 199(b)(2)][/us/pl/105/220/s199/b/2], (c)(2)(B), Aug.
 7, 1998, [112 Stat.
 1059][/us/stat/112/1059], effective July 1, 2000.
 Pursuant to former [section 2940(b) of Title 29][/us/usc/t29/s2940/b], references to a provision of the Job Training Partnership Act, effective Aug.
 7, 1998, were deemed to refer to that provision or the corresponding provision of the Workforce Investment Act of 1998, [Pub.
 L. 105–220][/us/pl/105/220], Aug.
 7, 1998, [112 Stat.
 936][/us/stat/112/936], and effective July 1, 2000, were deemed to refer to the corresponding provision of the Workforce Investment Act of 1998.
 The Workforce Investment Act of 1998 was repealed by [Pub.
 L. 113–128, title V][/us/pl/113/128], §§ 506, 511(a), July 22, 2014, [128 Stat.
 1703][/us/stat/128/1703], 1705, effective July 1, 2015.
 Pursuant to [section 3361(a) of Title 29][/us/usc/t29/s3361/a], references to a provision of the Workforce Investment Act of 1998 are deemed to refer to the corresponding provision of the Workforce Innovation and Opportunity Act, [Pub.
 L. 113–128][/us/pl/113/128], July 22, 2014, [128 Stat.
 1425][/us/stat/128/1425], effective July 1, 2015.
 For complete classification of the Job Training Partnership Act and the Workforce Investment Act of 1998 to the Code, see Tables.
 For complete classification of the Workforce Innovation and Opportunity Act to the Code, see Short Title note set out under [section 3101 of this title][/us/usc/t8/s3101] and Tables.